DasJager/VimmsDownloader/readme.md

 **Donations**

-    if you like my work or this tool has been helpful to you buy me a beer **    my wallet address **
+    if you like my work or this tool has been helpful to you buy me a coffe/beer **    my wallet address **